Pelli-Robson Contrast Test: contrast sensitivity screening

 We have signed the Traveline Scotland licence and are waiting for our API username and password.
 Once the key arrives, we will switch from simulation mode to live data and launch real-time bus and coach departures.

 No user data is sent to third parties; the server acts as a privacy proxy so your IP is never exposed to the data provider.
-No analytics, no ads, no cookies.
+Privacy-respecting analytics only.
+No ads, no cookies.

 Pure Atomic: timezone overhaul